Shopify/shopify-api-ruby/README.md

 end
 ```

-Relative cursor pagination is currently available for all endpoints using the `unstable` API version.
+Relative cursor pagination is currently available for all endpoints using the `2019-10` and later API versions.

 ## Using Development Version